June 2019 BWCAW Trip

 Miracles and high points?

-Elijah's shoe blew out on the last short portage, not on the 460 Rod first one two days earlier!
+Elijah's shoe blew out on the last short portage, not on the 460 Rod one two days earlier!
 Two marvelous campsites.
-Elijah, just a month from his 14th birthday, happily carried one of the largest packs of our four and not only keep the pace but had energy left over each day!
-We survived, and in retrospect, enjoyed that 460 Rod portage.
+Elijah, just a month from his 14th birthday, happily carried one of the largest packs of our four and not only kept the pace but had energy left over each day!
+We survived - and in retrospect - enjoyed that 460 Rod portage.
 There were some mosquitoes and biting flies but they weren't crazy.
 Weather was perfect night and day!
-In fact we may have enjoyed the best two days of the year for canoeing and camping there!
-The amazing scenery everywhere you looked.
-The peaceful stone silence of the place with no man made noises other than the ones you make yourself.
+In fact, we may have enjoyed the best two days of the year for canoeing and camping!
+Amazing scenery everywhere we looked.
+The peaceful stone-silence of the place with no man made noises other than the ones we made ourselves.
 No encounters with any threatening animals!
 Except for the first meal, the food was almost delicious, certainly down-able!
 I accept responsibility for that one exception.
 Even I could barely swallow those bacon ranch chicken wraps for some reason.
 I must have messed up the mixture.
 And mine made with lemon tuna was undeniably terrible!
 Sorry guys!
 The wonderful showers and nice meal in Ely after it was over.
 Only one minor mishap when Elijah went in up to his knee in the bog fairly early on that 460 Rod portage.
-And his attitude was admirable.
-Melissa, Jeri and Sharon our wonderful wives and mothers who not only let us go but cheered us on and happily enjoyed the experience vicariously, glad NOT to be with us!
-For me the high point was enjoying and admiring my two son's and grandson.
-God has blessed Sharon and me beyond measure through not only those three but all of our children and grandchildren and now great grandchildren.
+His attitude was admirable.
+Melissa, Jeri and Sharon, our wonderful wives and mothers, who not only let us go but cheered us on and happily enjoyed the experience vicariously, glad NOT to be with us!
+For me the high point was enjoying and admiring my two son's and grandson!
+God has blessed Sharon and me beyond measure through all of our children and grandchildren and now great grandchildren.

 2019-05-14 This morning I made a "gadget" that allows me to measure the current requirements of something plugged into a power pole cable.
 My motivation was to measure the actual power requirements of of my QCX and x5105.
 On Receive the QCX draws 120mA while the x5105 draws 350mA.
 The QCX draws 500mA on transmit compared with 1780mA for the x5105.
 At 30% transmit duty cycle, I calculated that the QCX would draw 250mAh while the x5105 would draw 850mAh.
 So my 4.5Ah Bioenno battery should run the QCX for 18 hours while it would run the x5105 about 5.5 hours.
 More "data" for deciding on which rig to take on the Boundary Waters trip.